Skip to main content

 Career path and progression

-With qualifications and experience you can apply to the Association for the Study of Animal Behaviour for Certified Clinical Animal Behaviourist status.
-This will allow you entry onto the Register of Certified Clinical Animal Behaviourists.
+With qualifications and experience, you can apply for Certified Clinical Animal Behaviourist status.
+This recognises your skills and expertise and will allow you entry onto the Register of Certified Clinical Animal Behaviourists.

-You could set up your own practice, move into teaching, or work in animal behaviour research.
+You could set up your own practice, work for an animal welfare organisation or get involved in animal behaviour research.

 Find apprenticeships, courses and jobs available near you.